 Address: 12 Swan Walk, Horsham, RH12 1HQ

-For a stunning woodland walk, view our helpful guide on visiting Leonardslee Gardens, where you can enjoy many walks through the 240-acres of gardens, lakes and forest areas as well as seeing wallabies.
+For a stunning woodland walk, visit Leonardslee Gardens, where you can enjoy many walks through the 240-acres of gardens, lakes and forest areas as well as seeing wallabies.

 Address: Leonardslee Gardens, Brighton Road, Lower Beeding, Horsham, RH13 6PP.